 Step 6: Attach bottom ring

 Place your bottom ring into the cable clips and press the clips in with your finger to hold them in place.

 I rubbed a coat of teak oil on my legs just to bring out the natural color of the wood a little bit.
-I really liked the natural color though so I didn’t stain them.
-Plus I like the contrast of the wood tones when it is next to the Rustic Floating Shelves that we built.
+I really liked the natural color though so I didn't stain them.
+Plus I like the contrast of the wood tones when it's next to the rustic floating shelves that we built.

 Step 9: Add a shade and you are done!

 So here she is in all her beauty!
 I love the simple details that the metal brings and may I just say this tripod lamp looks perfect against the subtle pattern of the DIY Sharpie Wallpaper!